I was made to be Taylor’s mama. I’m sure of it.

 saladburger.
 The only thing barring “date night” was being too exhausted from a long Friday at work, and choosing a lazy night of Lululemon + wine + Netflix binging instead [almost always the better choice anyway!].

 - We want to look and feel our best postpartum, yet working out 4-5 days a week for 1-2 hours a pop just doesn’t fit into many of our lives anymore.
-Or maybe that didn’t ever fit, and the idea of starting a routine now seems completely daunting.
+Or maybe that didn’t ever fit, and the idea of starting a postpartum fitness routine now seems completely daunting.
 Where and how to even start?

-So, is it possible to thrive at work [without guilt], get back into shape [and NO, self-care does not make you vain], and see our relationships continue to grow and flourish, all while being the STELLAR mamas our babes deserve?
+So, is it possible to thrive at work [without guilt], get back into shape [and NO, self-care does not make you vain], and see our relationships continue to grow and flourish, all while being the STELLAR mamas our babies deserve?

 I believe it is absolutely possible, and I intend to get creative and make the adjustments necessary to find a balance that makes me the best version of myself, and therefore the best mama I can be for Taylor.

 As I write this, I’ve only been at this mothering business for 2.5 months.
-I claim no expertise or answers other than what I’ve learned works for my family and I through trial and error, as well as the wisdom I’ve gleaned from others.
+I claim no expertise or answers other than what I’ve learned works for my family and me through trial and error, as well as the wisdom I’ve gleaned from others.
 Honestly, I made it through these first months in tact by relying on the shared experience, tips and advice from the awesome been-there-done-that mamas I know; their willingness to reach out, encourage and support me as I embark on this new journey has been absolutely invaluable.

 I’m really looking forward to sharing with you.